kenjp1223/dual_camera/dual_camera/README.md

 - Verify Pi camera server is running on port 5000

 #### **Performance Issues**
-- Use "Super Fast" mode for hardware acceleration
+- Use RAM disk for temporary file processing
 - Ensure sufficient storage space on Pis
 - Check USB camera compatibility with v4l2